 HISTORY & DESCRIPTION:

-Construction methods in the early years were wide ranging, traditional carvel, moulded ply, aluminium, tufnol, and fibreglass being used, before the latest hulls settled on an epoxy foam sandwich with carbon used in high stress areas, which gives a signficantly stiffer structure and long competitive life.
+Construction methods in the early years were wide-ranging, traditional carvel, moulded ply, aluminium, tufnol, and fibreglass being used, before the latest hulls settled on an epoxy foam sandwich with carbon used in high-stress areas, which gives a significantly stiffer structure and long competitive life.

 For many years the class had traditional wide building tolerances and this led to much experimentation to obtain the best shape for a given sailing location.
-Eventually Roy Windibank, who sailed at Hayling Island SC, developed a seies of moulds which produced fibreglass hulls that dominated the class from the early 80s, winning the Worlds in 1984 and six Nationals with the mark IV.
+Eventually, Roy Windibank, who sailed at Hayling Island SC, developed a series of moulds which produced fibreglass hulls that dominated the class from the early 80s, winning the Worlds in 1984 and six Nationals with the Mark IV.
 This mould was cloned and used in Ireland, South Africa and Australia.
-This was followed by the mark IX, which after winning the 1988 Worlds, went to Dave Ovington, where it was later refaired to become the Ovington Smoothie and the basis of a tightening of the construction tolerances in 1993.
-After ten years of production this was replaced with the Ovington Mk 10, their current production mould.
+This was followed by the Mark IX, which after winning the 1988 Worlds, went to Dave Ovington, where it was later re-faired to become the Ovington Smoothie and the basis of a tightening of the construction tolerances in 1993.
+After ten years of production, this was replaced with the Ovington Mk 10, their current production mould.

 The Flying Fifteen has been modernised over the years with Uffa Fox agreeing to changes towards the end of his life to improve the design specification and sail plan.
 By this time, the class had established itself in a number of countries and when John Calvert-Jones came from Australia and won the UK championships, the stimulus was provided for the move to seek international status.